mdjmoore/bookmarklets/README.md

 ## notes:
 - all code must start with `javascript:` and be wrapped in an anonymous function
 - changes aren't persistent unless javascript has been used to alter the Local Storage or Cookies
 - can be used to target anything on the page - get creative!
-All inputs are now #BADA55 for visibility, stop all animations on a page, replace the word `millennial` with `grown-ass adult`.
+All inputs are now #BADA55 for visibility, stop all animations on a page, replace the words `Doug Ford` with `UGGGGGHH`.
 Sky's the limit ⛅️